vertica/VerticaPy/docs/source/user_guide.rst

           87 mins
           ^^^^^^^^
-          Experience the full spectrum of Vertica.
+          Discover the full spectrum of Vertica.
           Seamlessly integrate data processing,
           analysis, and visualization to create an end-to-end solution tailored to your analytical needs.